JorenSix/JGaborator/README.md

 # JGaborator - High resolution spectral transforms from Java

-This library calculates fine grained constant-Q spectral representations of audio signals quickly from Java.
+This library calculates fine-grained constant-Q spectral representations of audio signals quickly from Java.
 The spectral transform can be visualized or further processed in a (Music Information Retrieval) processing chain.

 The calculation of a [Gabor transform](https://en.wikipedia.org/wiki/Gabor_transform) is done by a C++ library named [Gaborator](http://gaborator.com).
 A Java native interface (JNI) bridge to the C++ Gaborator is provided here.
 A combination of Gaborator and a fast FFT library (such as [pfft](https://bitbucket.org/jpommier/pffft)) allows fine grained constant-Q transforms at a rate of about 200 times real-time on moderate hardware.